 We see this in the du‘ā’s of the Messenger of Allah ﷺ.

 “When I will see my Lord, I will fall down in prostration before Him and He will leave me in prostration as long as He wishes, and then it will be said to me: ‘O Muḥammad!
 Raise your head and speak, for you will be listened to; and ask, for you will be granted your request; and intercede, for your intercession will be accepted.’
-I will then raise my head and praise my Lord with certain praises which He has taught me, and then I will intercede.”
+I will then raise my head and praise my Lord with certain praises which He will inspire me, and then I will intercede.”
 (Bukhārī)

 Thus the Prophet’s ﷺ special praise of His Lord will be a means for his intercession to be accepted.

 The angels have also shown us how to make du‘ā by praising Allah (ʿazza wa jall).
 Before asking for forgiveness for ‘those who have repented and followed Your way’ they initiated their du‘ā’ by saying: ‘Our Lord, You have encompassed all things in mercy and knowledge…’ (40:7)